 Universities are the most popular employers for postdocs.
 People who want to continue working in research often decide in favour of a job at a university.

-As a rule, the postdoc phase at a university or a non-university research institute enables researchers to advance their academic training.
-During this period junior researchers are expected to meet the requirements for appointment to a professorship or gain the qualifications for a position in (academic) administration.
+The postdoctoral phase at a university (or even a non-university research institute) usually serves the purpose of further academic qualification.
+During this period, junior researchers hope to meet the requirements for a professorship or a position in (academic) top management.
 That is why positions for research associates are usually temporary.

 Type of employment

 As a rule, postdocs work as research associates at a professorial chair or as members of research staff in a research group or a third-party-funded project.